rwbl/B4X-Additional-Libraries-Classes/README.md

 To [Anywhere Software](http://www.b4x.com) for the B4X products.

 ## Licence
 GNU General Public License v3.0.
+Developed for personal use only.